kriskbx/tagdog.js/README.md

 Here's a live example of [Tagdog in action](https://showcase.letmeco.de/tagdog/).

+## 3. Install Tagdog
+In order to install Tagdog, `bower install tagdog` or the the good old `git clone git@github.com:odiumediae/tagdog.js.git`will work nicely.

-## 3. Implementation and instantiation
+## 4. Implementation and instantiation
 To create one or more instances of Tagdog you just need to import the Tagdog JavaScript into your HTML.
 You should put it as close as possible before any scripts or modules that make use of Tagdog, and the closing `body` tag, like this:

 ```javascript